‘The Bachelor’ host Chris Harrison stepping aside after ‘uninformed’ interview

 As Lindsay continued to explain the issue, Harrison kept urging “grace and understanding” for Kirkconnell, whom he argued was an 18-year-old college student at the time who didn’t have the understanding to tell her friends: “Guys, it’s not really that woke that we’re here.”

 Harrison’s comments and what many considered his condescending tone sparked outrage from fans.
-On her podcast “Higher Learning” with Van Latham later in the week, Lindsay said that she was “exhausted” by the diversity issues in the franchise, which she has spoken out against for years.
-“I can’t take it anymore,” she said, adding that she was going to stop working with the franchise once she her contract was up.
+On her podcast “Higher Learning” with Van Lathan later in the week, Lindsay said that she was “exhausted” by the diversity issues in the franchise, which she has spoken out against for years.
+“I can’t take it anymore,” she said, adding that she would stop working with the franchise once her contract is up.
 (She also hosts a “Bachelor” franchise-sponsored podcast with former “Bachelorette” star Becca Kufrin.)

 The following day, Harrison issued an apology after seeing the backlash: “While I do not speak for Rachel Kirkconnell, my intentions were simply to ask for grace in offering her an opportunity to speak on her own behalf.
 What I now realize I have done is cause harm by wrongly speaking in a manner that perpetuates racism, and for that I am so deeply sorry.”
 As of Saturday, he announced that he will step aside from the show indefinitely.